diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ```
 ![Terminal OS X xcode-select --install](/assets/img/osx01.png)

 It will appear a message saying: **“The xcode-select command requires the command line developer tools.
-Would you like to install the tools now?"** Press **“install”** and wait a few minutes.
+Would you like to install the tools now?"** Press **“Install”** and wait a few minutes.

 #### Installing Ruby with RVM